m-vinc/Mimic/README.md

 **originalId** is the id of the user who initiates the first mimic.

-**currentId** is the current id of the user, if you mimic a user this arguments will be equal to the id of this user.
+**currentId** is the current id of the user, if you mimic a user this argument will be equal to the id of this user.

 **targetId** is the id of the user you want to mimic